countable-web/open-source-corporation/product/engineering/SERVERS.md

 ## Purpose

-Improve consistency between our servers.
+Improve consistency between our servers and establish best practices for deployment.

 ## Scope